 Swim staring at a nightmare doom.

-In the last four lines of this piece the speaker takes the time to emphasize her previous point with additional examples.
+In the last four lines of this piece, the speaker takes the time to emphasize her previous point with additional examples.
 She returns to the men and their inability to care for anything they deem lesser than themselves.
 Man will not think to “ask…questions of the snake.”
 This line leads into the next where man is incapable of “plumb[ing]” or searching, the “phosphorescent gloom” of the deepest parts of the ocean.
 If he were to take the time to look, he might see the “lidless fishes” whose lives are spent “staring at a nightmare doom.”

 These final lines darken the tone of the poem further.
 They also reveal the speaker as having a depressing opinion about the lives of other creatures.
 She professes to see them as individual beings and from her analysis draws only “nightmare doom.”
-The speaker does makes clear that the troubles plaguing non-human animals are just as important as the ones man’s.
+The speaker does make clear that the troubles plaguing non-human animals are just as important as the ones man’s.